SrKoDes/scripts/docker/docker_commands.md

 `docker container kill $(docker ps -q)`-kill all containers

-`docker commit 7fef ncat:v1.0` create an image name:tag
+`docker commit 7fef ncat:v1.0` create an image name:tag -done

 `docker run --rm -ti ncat:v1.0 bash` rm will remove the container after we start a container from this image